Prospect: Information for the user

 Contraception in men taking mycophenolate mofetil

-The available evidence does not indicate a higher risk of malformations or spontaneous abortion if the father takes mycophenolate.
-However, the risk cannot be completely ruled out.
-As a precaution, it is recommended that you or your female partner use a reliable contraceptive method during treatment and for at least 90 days after stopping mycophenolate mofetil.
+Available evidence does not indicate an increased risk of malformations or spontaneous abortion if the father takes mycophenolate.
+However, the risk cannot be completely excluded.
+As a precautionary measure, it is recommended that you or your female partner use a reliable contraceptive method during treatment and until 90 days after stopping mycophenolate mofetil.

 If you are planning to have a child, consult your doctor about the possible risks and alternative treatments.